$F$-singularities under generic linkage: Introduction

 \subsection{Acknowledgements}

 Part of this work was done at Mathematics Research Community (MRC) in Commutative Algebra in June 2015.
 The authors would like to thank the staff and organizers of the MRC and the American Mathematical Society for their support.
 The first author would like to thank Karl Schwede, Shunsuke Takagi and Bernd Ulrich for fruitful discussions.
-The first author was partially supported by NSF CAREER Grant DMS \#1252860/1501102 and a Simons Travel Grant.
+The first author was partially supported by NSF Grant DMS \#1600198, NSF CAREER Grant DMS \#1252860/1501102 and a Simons Travel Grant when preparing this article.
+The second author was partially supported by NSF RTG grant DMS \#1246844.
 The third author was partially supported by the NSF grant DGE \#1256260.
 The fifth author was partially supported by the NSF grant DMS \#1606414.
+The authors thank the referee for some comments which lead to improvement of the presentation of the paper.